 Skip to contents

-• "rank": Returns the rank of the group as a integer, starting with 1 as the rank of the group with the lower mean of the response variable.
-The variables returned by this method are named with the suffix "__encoded_rank".
-This method is implemented in the function target_encoding_rank().
+• "rank" (implemented in target_encoding_rank()): Returns the rank of the group as a integer, being 1 he group with the lower mean of the response variable.
+Variables encoded with this method are identified with the suffix "__encoded_rank".

 Usage